cuttage/React-Electrocardiogram-ECG/README.md

 > Stable in Google Chrome Version 112.0.5615.49 (Official Build) (x86_64)

+> Read the README in the node-converter folder

 For our application, we were provided with a dataset in .7z format containing tens of millions of entries, which required preprocessing before it could be utilized in a simulated API call.
 The goal was to display this dataset in the form of an ECG Data Visualization chart using React (and LightingChart).
 Due to the large size of the dataset, we faced several challenges in handling it, such as socket hang issues during server-side rendering of the data.
 Additionally, we encountered problems with string length when converting the data to a string format, and we had to address issues related to file system (FS) limitations when handling data over 2GB in size.

 If we were working on a real-life project with a larger budget, we could explore different solutions, such as server-side rendering (SSR) of data fetching using proxy services to simulate calls from multiple IP addresses.
 We could also consider storing the data in a SQL database that offers indexing and sorting capabilities, using S3 buckets, and employing parallelization to leverage cloud services for computation.